SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Introduction

+In this work, we formulate the problem to be a cohesive optimization of instruction and examples where we {\bf simultaneously optimizes the prompt instruction and examples as a whole}.
+Coherence is defined as the degree to which the prompt components (instruction and examples) work effectively together to achieve strong task results.
+As illustrated in Figure~\ref{fig:overview}, our goal is to not impose any restrictions or assumptions on the prompt style (zero-shot or few-shot), thereby unlocking the full potential of prompt traversal in contrast to previous instruction-only optimization methods~\cite{Zhou2023APE,pryzant2023APO,Chen2023InstuructZero,Guo2023EVOPrompt,Fernando2023PromptBreeder}.
+Such a formulation will derive highly adaptive and flexible prompts, ranging from a simple zero-shot prompt to an elaborative few shot prompt with detailed COT examples, depending on the task at hand.

-In this work, we explore the joint optimization of instruction and examples.
-However, such formulation results in a complex combinatorial optimization problem that naturally brings two \textit{challenges}: (1) how to design an optimization framework that efficiently navigates the high-dimensional joint space of instructions and examples, steering clear of local minima to ensure continuous performance enhancement?
-(2) what strategies can be employed to improve the efficiency of the algorithm, enabling fast convergence with a reasonable level of computational complexity?
+However, such a problem formulation results in a complex combinatorial optimization problem that naturally brings two \textit{challenges}: (1) \textbf{performance-wise}, how to design an optimization framework that navigates the high-dimensional joint space of instructions and examples, steering clear of local minima to ensure continuous performance enhancement?
+(2) \textbf{cost-wise}, what strategies can be employed to improve the efficiency of the algorithm, enabling fast convergence with a reasonable level of computational complexity?